rebecavalverde/help-docs/docs/en/editor/clef.md

 ## Add a new clef

 You can add a new clef by going to the **"Measure" toolbar**, clicking on the **Clef tool and choosing the new clef**.
-If there is no selection, the new clef will be applied until the next clef or the end of the score.
-If you only want to change the clef on multiple measures, select the measure before choosing the clef.
+If there is no range selection, the new clef will be applied until the next clef or the end of the score.
+If you only want to change the clef on specific measures, make a range selection of the measures before choosing the clef.

 ![Add a new clef](/help/assets/img/editor/clef.png)